BerkeleyHCI/edg-ide/ide-getting-started.md

 ```

 To hook up the converter between the barrel jack and low-voltage components, we'll need to disconnect the barrel jack's power port from the rest of the system.
-**Modifications like this need to be done in code**, so find the connect statement where the barrel jack's power port is part of, and remove the barrel jack from that statement.
+**Modifications like this can only be done in code**, so find the `connect` statement where the barrel jack's power port is part of, and remove that port from the `connect`.
 You do not need to modify the ground connections.

 > If you need to locate where a port is connected, you can right click on the port in the block diagram, and use the Goto Connect options.